Drink Driving UK Law History

-Some key dates and information on drink driving laws & motoring in the UK
+Some key dates on drink driving laws & motoring in the UK

 1872 Licensing Act

 In 1872 it became an offence to be drunk while in charge of carriages, horses, cattle and steam engines!!
 The penalty for which was a fine not exceeding 40 shillings OR at the discretion of the court, imprisonment with or without hard labour for a term not exceeding one month.